achauha9/achauha9/README.md

 - 👋 Hi, I’m @achauha9
 - 👀 I’m interested in various things deplends on what the topic is.
 If its technical I'm always curious about learning about various projects people are working on, I believe people learn better if they work in groups.
-- ::grin: I'm also interested in learning different cultures, paint landscapes, sculptures...
+- :grin: I'm also interested in learning different cultures, paint landscapes, sculptures...
 I'm still learning potraits :P
 - 🌱 I’m currently learning k8s
 - 💞️ I’m interested to collaborate on projects based on machine learning, k8s and big data.
 - 📫 Would love to connect, reach out to me on Slack anytime.